Interfaith Dialogue and Encounter

 What is an interfaith advisor?

 David aims to be a bridge between the diocese and other faith groups and communities who are our neighbours.
-He hopes to share information and news from time to time and we will update this page accordingly.
+He hopes to share information and news from time to time and update are made to this page accordingly.
 Please contact David Gifford for details about his work.

 What resources exist in our diocese?